-From 11.59pm, Sunday 17 January 2021, face masks will no longer be mandatory in all public indoor settings.
-Churches do not appear on the list of mandatory locations.
-You must carry a face mask at all times when you leave home, unless you have a lawful exemption.
+You must carry a face mask with you at all times when you leave home, unless you have a lawful reason not to.
 It is strongly recommended you wear a face mask when you can't keep 1.5 metres distance from other people.